keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 ### Effects impose complexity on code

-Can you think of some program capabilities that necesitate complexity?
+Can you think of some program capabilities that necessitate complexity?

 * Configuration comes from any number of sources, both when starting the program and during runtime.
 * Database queries each need to be protected against errors and checked if any occur.
 Each error type requires different handling.